cepharum/instant-yaml/README.md

 ## What is it not?

-* I'm pretty sure it doesn't _fully_ comply with any YAML specification.
-Please note the focus on _fully_.
-Just checkout the [conversion test data](https://github.com/cepharum/instant-yaml/tree/master/test/conversion/data) to see the syntax actually supported by this parser.
+* I'm pretty sure it doesn't comply with YAML specifications in several situations.
+Maybe it is thus misleading to call it a YAML parser at all.
+But the supported syntax is a subset of YAML as specified.
+Please checkout the [conversion test data](https://github.com/cepharum/instant-yaml/tree/master/test/conversion/data) to see the syntax actually supported by this parser.
 * It doesn't support any of the more fancy types of data that come with latest specifications.
 * It doesn't care for schemes.

 ## Why should you use it?

 First of all, just return to the question about what it is.
-If this isn't motivation enough you might miss a use case for sure.
+If this isn't motivation enough you might miss a use case for sure or this parser simply doesn't match your particular requirements.

-Replacing JSON with YAML is often useful on receiving structured information from human users as YAML is a more human-friendly format.
-So, when you have an application that processes user-provided data you should consider using YAML instead of JSON.
+Maybe it helps to explain, why we are using it: We prefer YAML over JSON when asking human users to provide structured information for YAML is a more human-friendly format.
+So, when you have an application that processes user-provided data you might want to use YAML instead of JSON as well.
 And if you happen to have an application to be run in a user's browser using this YAML parser might be an option.
 Why?
 Return to the top! ;)

 ## What are we using it for?

 This parser has been developed as part of our [forms processor](https://www.npmjs.com/package/forms-processor) which is an engine for having quite complex sequences of forms rendered in a browser.
-This engine takes a just as complex definition of that sequence and it turned out YAML is much easier to manage long term than JSON.
+This engine takes a just as complex definition of that sequence.
+As it turned out YAML is much easier to manage long term than JSON and it's much easier to comprehend and to master for users that come from a less technical background.

 That engine is designed to run in a browser.
-We've checked out [js-yaml](https://www.npmjs.com/package/js-yaml) and [yaml](https://www.npmjs.com/package/yaml) but dropped them for their dependency and for increasing the engine's size by roughly 50%.
-That's unacceptable ... in the end we've started our own YAML parser.
+We've checked out [js-yaml](https://www.npmjs.com/package/js-yaml) and [yaml](https://www.npmjs.com/package/yaml) but dropped them for their dependencies on additional packages and for increasing the engine's size by roughly 50%.
+That's unacceptable ... in the end we've started developing our own YAML parser.

 ## How To Use It